Skip to main content

 • Use a blanket, net, broom or towel to catch the bat (without touching it and while protecting any exposed area such as the face).

-• Use gloves to put the bat in a sealable container.
+• Use gloves to put the bat in a sealable container with air holes.

-• Place the container in a cool, safe place away from human or pet contact or put it into the fridge, which will make the bat go into hibernation.
-Do not kill the bat.
+• Place the container in a cool, safe place away from human or pet contact.

-Call your local public health unit (http://www.immunizebc.ca/finder ) for an assessment and to have the bat tested for rabies.
-If it does not have rabies, vaccination may not be necessary.
+Call your local public health unit for an assessment and to have the bat tested for rabies.
+If it does not have rabies, immunization may not be necessary.

 How do I manage dead bats?